 c.
 And ta-da!
 The message is decrypted!

 Mailvelope is one of the easiest ways to secure your email with strong PGP and has the convenience of working almost seamlessly with most popular webmail services.
-The biggest problem will colleagues and family members to use it too, but at least its relative ease of use may be some help in your efforts at persuasion!
-Also always remember that your email Subject lines, timestamp, and list of recipients are not encrypted.
+The biggest problem is getting colleagues and family members to use it too, but at least its relative ease of use maybe some help in your efforts at persuasion!
+Also, always remember that your email Subject lines, timestamp, and the list of recipients are not encrypted.